Margie Minkler started getting hot flashes in her early 40s.

 “No one had told me that once you stop using that lotion, you get thrown right back into the middle of menopause!” she says.
 Her hot flashes came rushing back, but she’s grateful they only lasted another four to six months to the end of her menopausal experience.

-For those seeking an answer to hot flashes, the FDA approved Veozah (fezolinetant), in May 2023.
+For those seeking an answer to hot flashes, the Food and Drug Administration (FDA) approved Veozah (fezolinetant), in May 2023.
 The non-hormonal drug was tested in people with moderate to severe hot flashes.
 Moderate hot flashes are defined as those that cause both heat and sweating, but do not prevent you from continuing daily activities.
 Severe hot flashes are those that cause heat and sweating intense enough to cause you to stop current activities.
 Any hot flash that causes you to wake up during the night is considered severe.

 Minkler says she’s not sure if she’d ask for the drug if she were having hot flashes today.